ckempke/Blog/docs/blog/runtime_navmesh.md

 ### Rebuild for Asynchronicity

 So the trick here is that we're going to need to move this work to a co-routine, and re-arrange things a little bit to make it work.
 It's not going to be a perfect solution; it's still going to take some time for our new **NavMesh** to be ready, we're just not going to interrupt the rest of the game while we wait for it.
-If you're in a scenario where you can keep using the old mesh until the new one is available; you should.
-If you can't (your "terrain" objects are changing position, origin, or whatever), you'll need to be prepared for there to be some time when your **NavMeshAgents** have no mesh to use, and do something intelligent with that time (move them in a straight line, idle them, have them stand and guard, or taunt, whatever).
+If you're in a scenario where you can keep using the old mesh until the new one is available—you should.
+If you can't (because your "terrain" objects are changing position, origin, or whatever), you'll need to be prepared for there to be some time when your **NavMeshAgents** have no mesh to use, and do something intelligent with that time (move them in a straight line, idle them, have them stand and guard, or taunt, whatever).

 But in return for that bit of complexity, we should be able to easily do the actual mesh exchange in a millisecond or two, so frame rate shouldn't t be affected at all.